dhil/mscr-dissertation/README.md

-# mscr-dissertation
+# Master of Science by Research dissertation
-MSc by Research dissertation
+Repository for my MSc by Research dissertation and related work.